grantcolley/dotnetwhat/README.md

   - How would you optimise that?
   - Object pooling
   - Memory-related questions around:
-    - `Memory<T>` - A lightweight `struct` that provides a fast, memory-safe view over contiguous data that, unlike `Span<T>`, can be stored on the heap (e.g. captured by a lambda), passed across `await` boundaries, and used in asynchronous code.
+    - `Memory<T>`: A lightweight `struct` that provides a fast, memory-safe view over contiguous data that, unlike `Span<T>`, can be stored on the heap (e.g. captured by a lambda), passed across `await` boundaries, and used in asynchronous code.
-	- `Span<T>` - A lightweight, `ref struct` that provides a fast, memory-safe view over contiguous data without allocating or copying memory.
+	- `Span<T>`: A lightweight, `ref struct` that provides a fast, memory-safe view over contiguous data without allocating or copying memory.
-	- Memory buffers
+	- Memory buffers: A contiguous block of memory used to temporarily store data, such as an array of bytes, characters, or other values. `Span<T>` and `Memory<T>` provide efficient, allocation-free views over these buffers.
   - Memory and garbage collection in high-performance systems
 - Concurrency, Performance & Scalability
   - Difference between:`async / await`, concurrency and parallelism
   - Highly scalable systems
   - Memory and garbage collection in high-performance systems

 - Coding Challenge
   - Arrays and strings
     - Two Sum